The-R4V3N/FluentSignalCopier/README.md

 ## 📄 Disclaimer

-This software is provided for **educational and informational purposes only**.
 It does **not** constitute financial advice.
 Trading involves risk.
 Always test on demo accounts first and never risk more than you can afford to lose.